kindasneaki/Archipelago.RiskOfRain2/README.md

 **1.2.4**

 * Guaranteed newt alter spawn on each stage.
+Note: that 2 can spawn now but you can only use 1 per map
 * Changed the weights of each location to be 5 per instead of 1 per to give a higher chance to get a map with more checks.
 * Added in more messages.
 * Updated Multiclient.Net to 5.0.5
+* Add Beads of Fealty
 * Bug Fixes:
     * You can no longer enter The Planetarium without the stage unlocked.
     * Id's for Void Locus and The Planetarium were backwards and are fixed.